 This recipe for Hunan chicken is made with tender chicken stir fried with fresh vegetables covered in a spicy authentic Hunan sauce!
-Ready in under 20 minutes, it’s low in carbs but full of flavor!
+Ready in under 10 minutes, it tastes like takeout!

 Coming from a half-Chinese household, we grew up eating various stir fries that have become more and more popular in Western countries.
 My dad introduced us to several staples, like beef and broccoli and Kung Pao cauliflower.
 Our family favorite was easily the Hunan style chicken.

 What is Hunan chicken